galaxyproject/planemo/docs/commands/training_fill_data_library.rst

       --tutorial_name TEXT  Name (directory name) of the tutorial to modify [required]
-      --zenodo_link TEXT    Zenodo URL with the input data --datatypes PATH      YAML file with the correspondance between Zenodo extension and Galaxy datatypes
-      --help                Show this message and exit.
+      --zenodo_link TEXT    Zenodo URL with the input data --help                Show this message and exit.